-- 1. low-hanging and drooping branches below 1.2 m in height - 2. chupons and small unproductive twigs - 3. all infected and damaged branches - 4. interlocking branches, leaving a gap of 20-40 cm between branches - 5. leading branches to maintain a tree height of 3.5 m - 6. central incision: prune very lightly at the centre of the canopy - side incision: prune a few small branches on the side of the tree canopy to create a gap - 8. removal of any pod mummies.
+- 1. all infected and damaged branches - interlocking branches, leaving a gap of 20-40 cm between branches - 3. low-hanging and drooping branches below 1.2 m in height - 4. leading branches to maintain a tree height of 3.5 m - 5. chupons and small unproductive twigs - 6. central incision: prune very lightly at the centre of the canopy - side incision: prune a few small branches on the side of the tree canopy to create a gap - 8. removal of any pod mummies.